 Women Who Suffer From This Pregnancy Symptom Are More Likely to Have a C-Section

-Pregnant women who suffer from migraines have an increased risk of experiencing pregnancy complications, including c-sections, researchers say.
+Pregnant women who suffer from migraines may have an increased risk of experiencing pregnancy complications, including c-sections, researchers say.
 The study was published in the journal Headache and carried out by the Department of Clinical Epidemiology at Aarhus University and Aarhus University Hospital in Denmark.
-Other complications linked to severe heachaches are high blood pressure, abortions, preterm births and babies with low birth weight.
+Other complications linked to severe heachaches are high blood pressure, preterm births and babies with low birth weight.

 If you experience the occasional migraine, don’t sweat it.
 Unfortunately, migraines are pretty common, and while the cause for them remains unknown, research suggests they may be triggered by stress, fatigue or hormonal changes such as pregnancy.
 The study’s lead author, Nils Skajaa, BSc, says healthcare professionals should keep migraines in mind when working with a pregnant patient.
 And if you have a baby on the way and are suffering from frequent migraines, be sure to put it on your OB’s radar.